SingHacks-2025/ancileo-msig/README.md

 Recommends: "Based on similar trips, we recommend the Silver plan
              with $50,000 medical coverage (vs. Bronze at $20,000)"
 ```

+> **📊 IMPORTANT**: Before attempting the Bonus Block, carefully review the `Claims_Data_DB.pdf` file.
+This database contains real historical claims data provided by Ancileo and includes:
+> - **Claims patterns** by destination, activity, and demographics
+> - **Average claim amounts** for different scenarios
+> - **Risk factors** and correlation data
+> - **Seasonal trends** and coverage gaps
+>
+> Understanding this data structure will be crucial for building intelligent recommendations that add real value to your solution.

 ---